 The above model is valid for single floor scenario.
 In order to account for multiple-floor scenario, which is applicable to model A and B, floor attenuation factor (FAF) can be added as given in equation (3)

-Ld=LFSd+ 35log10ddBP+ q=1QFAFq for d>dBP (3)
+Ld=LFSdBP+ 35log10ddBP+ q=1QFAFq for d>dBP (3)

 Where q is the floor index up to total number of floor, Q. FAF values for different number of floors is shown in Table 3 [11]